-The Company currently matches up to 50% of the first 6% of base salary deferred.
-The Company may also make discretionary contributions to participants' accounts.
+The Company currently matches up to 50% of the first 6% of base salary deferred into the SSIP.
+The Company may also make additional discretionary contributions to participants' SSIP accounts.

-Participants are immediately vested in all amounts of salary and bonus deferred by them.
+Participants are immediately vested in all amounts of base salary and bonus deferred by them.
 The Company's contributions to participants' accounts, other than transition contributions, vest in 20% annual increments and become fully vested upon the completion of five years of service.
 The transition contributions vested in 20% annual increments from December 31, 2006 to December 31, 2010.
 All contributions made by the Company become fully vested upon retirement, death or a change in control.

 Amounts deferred by participants and contributions made by the Company before January 1, 2006 are deemed invested in either a "fixed benefit account" or a "pre-2006 supplemental account," at the election of the participant.
-Balances in the fixed benefit accounts earn interest at an annual rate of up to 13% (depending on the event requiring distribution and the participant's age, years of service and initial year of participation in the plan).
-Mr. Harrison's and Mr. Kasbekar's balances have earned interest at an annual rate of 6% since the year in which they attained age 60.
-For all other named executive officers with fixed benefit accounts, the amounts reported in the above table under "Aggregate Earnings (Losses) in Fiscal 2019" and "Aggregate Balance at December 29, 2019" were calculated assuming the maximum annual return of 13%.
+Balances in fixed benefit accounts earn interest at an annual rate of up to 13% (depending on the event requiring distribution and the participant's age, years of service and initial year of participation in the SSIP).
+Mr. Harrison's balance has earned interest at an annual rate of 6% since the year in which he attained age 60.
+For Mr. Chambless (the only other named executive officer with a fixed benefit account), the amounts reported in the above table under "Aggregate Earnings in Fiscal 2021" and "Aggregate Balance at December 31, 2021" were calculated assuming the maximum annual return of 13%.

 Amounts deferred by participants and contributions made by the Company on or after January 1, 2006 are deemed invested in a "post-2005 supplemental account."
-Balances in pre-2006 supplemental accounts and post-2005 supplemental accounts are deemed invested by participants in investment choices that are made available by the Company, which are similar to the choices available under the 401(k) Savings Plan.
+Balances in pre-2006 supplemental accounts and post-2005 supplemental